Daboss7173/Daboss7173.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to add here!
+about: Here you can suggest a mod to add/create.
+You can also suggest an update for Definitive Edition.
+Other issues are subject to closure.
 title: "*Feature request title here*"
 labels: Suggestion
 assignees: ''